open-telemetry/semantic-conventions/docs/non-normative/k8s-migration.md

 Specifically for the Opentelemetry Collector:

 The transition will happen through two different feature gates.
-One for enabling the new schema, and one for disabling the old schema.
+One for enabling the new schema called `semconv.k8s.stable`, and one for disabling the old schema called `semconv.k8s.legacy`.
 Then:

 - On alpha the old schema is enabled, while the new schema is disabled
 - On beta/stable the old schema is disabled, while the new is enabled